blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/009-update-pool-cert.md

 ---

 # Dingo - Updating the Pool Certificate
-Over time, you may need to update your pool certificate (`pool.cert`) to change your pledge amount, fees or relay information.
+Over time, you may need to update your pool certificate (`pool.cert`) to change your pledge amount, fees, or relay information.
 This guide will walk you through the process.

 > ✅ This guide assumes you generated your original `pool.cert` by following the [Register Your Stake Pool](../005-register-pool) guide.
 >